sassoftware/sas-trustworthy-ai-life-cycle/website/docs/5-test-model.md

 > <br></br>
 > <br></br>

-## 5.3 Is model approved for production?
+## 5.3 Is the model approved for production?
 **Model owner**: Is the model approved for production?

 * [ ] Yes